emcog/mindfulness-connected/social-mindfulness.md

 The book acts as a support to Mindfulness-Based Organisational Education (MBOE) as well as explaining the theory that underpins 'social mindfulness'.
 The book may also be used as a self-study guide.

 {% include quote.html
+	quote="From the first sentence this book is beautifully and succinctly written; there is not one superfluous word!
+It clearly explains what social mindfulness is and how it differs from the individual mindfulness most of us are familiar with.
+As a behavioural scientist, sociology lecturer and mindfulness teacher, I love the marriage of sociology, anthropology, social psychology and mindfulness here.  <br><br>
+	The message is we can all be agents of social change by becoming aware of our self-narratives and waking up to the often unconscious biases shaping our behaviours.
+We could then choose to cooperate rather than compete and relate to each other in healthier ways. <br><br>
+	The MBOE course looks perfect for anyone interested in enriching the culture and wellbeing of their organisation and this will be ideal as the core text."

+	footer="Susan Mcavoy, Social Sciences Lecturer, Dundee College and Independant Mindfulness Teacher."
+%}

+{% include quote.html
 	quote="I read it in one sitting, totally absorbed and rather excited.
 I really appreciate the way you present it as a continuum all the way from the physiology of mind-body connection, through the mindfulness practices, to bringing mindfulness into the social domain.<br><br>